Malino Conference: Aftermath

 Three months after the conference, delegates from minority groups met at a conference in Pangkal Pinang, Bangka at which they expressed support for the views expressed at Malino.
 Members of the General Government Commission subsequently met regional leaders and the Commission of Seven Indonesian representatives, who played only an advisory role.
 Because of the ongoing political instability in Borneo, it was decided to focus the endeavor to establish a federal state on the Great East region.
 Van Mook subsequently decided to hold the Denpasar Conference in December 1946 to discuss the establishment of a government in this region.
 Meanwhile, in November, the Dutch reached their first agreement with the republican side, and recognized republican authority over Java, Madura and Sumatra.

+In May 1948, a Second Malino Conference was held.
+It was attended by representatives of the self-governing areas in the State of East Indonesia, who proposed a law establishing a Provisional Senate.
+This proposal was turned into a law the following year.